 #1 Children begin feeling and learning in the womb.

 We have learned over the years how important it is for an expectant mother to be healthy and happy during pregnancy.
 The development and growth of her unborn baby can often be affected by the choices she makes.
-She has to be mindful of the food she eats, rest she receives, and stress she feels.
+She has to be mindful of the food she eats, the rest she receives, and the stress she feels.
 Every little thing matters.
 Why wouldn’t her voice?

 In an article about this topic, Alex Stavros writes, “According to Samuel Lopez De Victoria, Ph.D., your baby learned to be comforted by the voice and heartbeat of his mother [birth mother] well before birth—a voice that was not yours [adoptive mother].
 In the case of adoption, this connective disruption has an impact on the brain and body.”